mcnulty/udi/DESIGN.md

 ## 3.2.1 Thread initialization ##

-When a thread is created, the debuggee library will create a request and response file in the udi pseudo-filesystem in a directory named the thread id for the thread.
+When a thread is created, the debuggee library will create a request and response file in the udi pseudo-filesystem in a directory named with the thread id for the thread.
 After writing an event to the events file for the process, the debuggee will wait for an init request on the thread's request file.
 After receiving the thread create event, the debugger should